112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 <div id="9"><em>9.
 “We gave the French uniforms, jeeps, trucks, supplies, ammunition — everything.”</em></div>

-We didn't give the French these things.
+We didn’t give the French these things.
 We _lent_ them, under Lend-Lease, a law passed by our Congress as “An Act to Promote the Defense of the United States”.
 We lent military equipment and supplies to our _ally_.